Sakshi1823/Sakshi1823/README.md

 ### Who I am

-Third-year B.Tech ECE student at VIT Pune who got tired of just studying circuits and started building real software.
-I specialize in Java full stack development — REST APIs, Spring Boot backends, React frontends, and MySQL.
+Third-year B.Tech ECE student at VIT Pune.
+I specialize in Java and full stack development — REST APIs, Spring Boot backends, React frontends, and MySQL.
 I also bring an electronics lens to everything I build, which means I think about how software behaves in hardware-constrained environments too.

 I'm actively looking for **remote internships and freelance projects**.
 If you have a problem that needs a full stack solution, let's talk.